 Coding for Kids at Sylvan Learning

-Studio caters to entry-level novices and seasoned game development professionals equally, allowing them to create cross-platform games in record time and at a fraction of the cost of conventional tools!
+Although we haven’t tried it ourselves, Studio’s website explains that it caters to entry-level novices and seasoned game development professionals equally, allowing them to create cross-platform games.

 Learn programming with courses on Java, C++, Python & iOS.

 Build an app.
 Program a robot.
 Control a drone.

 In their most popular course, kids ages 8-14 learn Java programming by modifying Minecraft®* and creating their own Mods from start to finish.
 My daughter LOVED this class and learned so much from it.
 (My review here)

 Download my "Can't Put 'Em Down" book lists for your kids ages 3 - 13.